hangle/Notecard/documents/Commands/logicComponent.md

 </code></pre>

 <p>The outcome of the logic component determines whether or not the command is <br />
 executed.
-An example a Clear command with a logic component and an associated <br />
+As example, a Clear command with a logic component and an associated <br />
 Display command is:  </p>

 <pre><code>    c (1) = (2)